-Drug abuse and addiction have been linked to HIV (human immunodeficiency virus) and AIDS (acquired immune deficiency disorder) since the epidemic began in the 1970s.
+Drug abuse and addiction have been linked to human immunodeficiency virus (HIV) and acquired immunodeficiency syndrome (AIDS) since the epidemic began in the 1970s.
 There are many aspects of addiction that play a role in the development of HIV/AIDS.

-In order for someone to contract HIV, they must come in contact with body fluids carrying the virus.
-This can be through damaged tissue or direct injection into the bloodstream.
+In order for someone to contract HIV, they must come into contact with bodily fluids carrying the virus.
+This can occur through damaged tissue or direct injection into the bloodstream.

-Unsafe or risky sexual behavior is the most common way of contracting HIV.
+Unsafe or risky sexual behavior is the most common way HIV is contracted.
 Those who are under the influence of drugs are more likely to engage in dangerous behavior, such as unprotected sex with partners who could be carrying the virus.
-Intravenous drug use and needle-sharing are another common way HIV is transmitted among people suffering from substance use disorders.
-Sharing syringes is common among heroin or meth users.
+Intravenous drug use and needle-sharing are other common ways HIV is transmitted among people suffering from substance use disorders (SUDs).
+Sharing syringes is common among Heroin or Meth users.

 How HIV/AIDS Develops

 Once someone contracts HIV, the virus attacks their immune system by infecting cells in the body and making them resistant to treatment.
 These cells then turn into virus-producing machines, infecting other healthy cells.

 This process, if left untreated, can cause AIDS.
 AIDS is a condition that weakens the body’s ability to protect itself from disease.
 It is also the final stage of HIV infection, although not everyone with HIV develops AIDS.

 Those abusing drugs or alcohol can worsen the symptoms of HIV.
 Drug abuse compromises the immune system, which is already targeted by HIV.
 It can cause greater cellular injury and cognitive impairment, causing the disease to progress more quickly than it would without the use of substances.

 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.